 It’s also worth looking into short courses which can be beneficial in the aged or disability sectors such as first aid and CPR certificates.

-The qualities to work in aged care or disability care
+The qualities to work as personal care workers in aged care or disability care

 Getting qualified will help you on your path to a great career in the aged care industry, but what are the key qualities you need to develop to work as a personal care worker?